aimnas/core/README.md

 ##### Requirements
-AIMNAS currently requires atleast version 7885 of JA2 1.13 with gamedir at level 2248 Any earlier version of 1.13 will not work correctly with AIMNAS
+AIMNAS currently requires atleast version 8163 of JA2 1.13 with gamedir atleast at level 2315 Any earlier version of 1.13 will not work correctly with AIMNAS